 - The Dot-Com bust of 2000 & 9/11 Attacks in US: After the run-up in technology shares, the crash of 2000 was one of the worst ever.
 The 9/11 attacks further increased the fear in the market in short term.

 - Global Recession of 2008-09: Spooked by bursting of US housing bubble and credit crisis, the world slipped into recession with major markets falling more than 50% in a matter of few months.

-Lets now look at what happened after these crises:
+Let’s now look at what happened after these crises:

-And the above examples are only of broader indices like Sensex.
+The above examples are only of broader indices like Sensex.
 The success stories of investing in individual stocks are even more astonishing.